ChristoffBo/homeassistant/jarvis_jnr/README.md

 # 🧩 Jarvis Jnr — Home Assistant Add-on
 This add-on runs a smart notification bot inside Home Assistant that connects to your **Gotify** server.
 Jarvis Jnr watches incoming messages, beautifies them into clean cards, reposts them, and can execute simple wake-word commands.
 It also enforces retention rules, supports integrations like **Radarr, Sonarr, Weather**, and includes a **toggleable Chat Personality** that posts random jokes, quips, or weird facts at controlled intervals.
+The idea is to spice up Gotify.

 ## What it is and what it is used for
 **Jarvis Jnr** is a Gotify-aware assistant.
 It listens to notifications in real time and can: